Stevensonian Class Worlds

 |Slippery Dave, a Stevensonian class planet ten light years from Antares|

-The formation of a solar system is a chaotic process that brings about order.
-Hundreds of planets may form, all orbiting together, colliding, shattering, reforming.
-But as the millions of years continue, a process of attrition occurs, whereas most of these worlds are eventually lost.
+The formation of a solar system from a protoplanetary cloud is a chaotic process.
+Dozens or even hundreds of planetoids may form, which collide with each other and gradually increase in mass.
+But as the millions of years continue, a process of attrition occurs, where most of these worlds are eventually lost.
 Many are shattered and incorporated into the growth of other worlds.
-Many more are tossed into the central sun.
+Some are tossed into the central sun.
 And a great many indeed are tossed out into the emptiness of interstellar space.

 For the most part, these are cold and lifeless worlds, whatever atmospheres that they might have once had long since frozen out onto the surface and as hard as granite.
 Even a helium atmosphere would collapse to liquid form at the temperature of the Cosmic Microwave Background.